theninthsky/client-side-rendering/README.md

 <br>
 A CDN has many PoPs (Points of Presence), also called 'Edge Networks'.
 These PoPs are distributed around the globe and thus are able to serve files to every region _much_ faster than a remote server.

-The fastest CDN to date is Cloudflare, which has more than 250 PoPs (and counting).
+The fastest CDN to date is Cloudflare, which has more than 250 PoPs (and counting):

 ![Cloudflare PoPs](images/cloudflare-pops.png)